NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Forge-Day's Rest.md

 * * *

 Your unusual rest cycle allows you to recover faster.
-As long as you rest for 12 hours, you gain the effects of the [[Feats/Fast Recovery|Fast Recovery]] general feat and you can go 20 hours without resting before becoming [[Conditions/Fatigued|Fatigued]].
+As long as you rest for 12 hours, you gain the effects of the [[Feats/Fast Recovery|Fast Recovery]] general feat and you can go 20 hours without resting before becoming [[Fatigued|Fatigued]].

 *Source: Pathfinder Lost Omens Character Guide*
 *OGL*